EOF is the name of a chemotherapy combination that includes:

 You might have higher than usual levels of an enzyme called blood lactate dehydrogenase in your blood.
 Body tissues release blood lactate dehydrogenase when damaged.

 You may gain weight while having this treatment.
 You may be able to control it with diet and exercise.
-Tell your doctor or nurse if you are finding it difficult to control your weight.
+Tell your healthcare team if you are finding it difficult to control your weight.

 Less commonly you might lose weight.